1992-1996 Ford F-Series pickups (all cabs) and Ford Bronco

 This mounting bracket is included at a nice discount with your Crutchfield order.
 (Crutchfield Research Photo)

-Replacing your Ford's factory radio
+Removing your Ford's factory radio

 Before you do anything else, set the truck's parking brake and disconnect the negative battery cable to prevent any electrical short.
 Nobody likes getting shocked or run over by their own truck.